freedomofpress/securedrop-docs/docs/firewall_opnsense.rst

 office routers.
 If you are connecting the firewall to a router with the same subnet (common in a small office, home, or testing environment), you will probably be unable to connect to the network at first.
-However, you will be able to connect from the LAN to the firewal's Web GUI, and from there you will be able to configure the network so it is working correctly.
+However, you will be able to connect from the LAN to the firewall's Web GUI, and from there you will be able to configure the network so it is working correctly.

 The recommended TekLager APU4D4 has 4 NICs: WAN, LAN,